mosquitogames/1819rulebook/1_setup.md

 ### I. Battle cards

 Shuffle each faction's Battle deck and place them face down on the appropriate spaces.
-Have each player draw one card from their faction deck.
+Have each player draw 1 card from their faction deck.

 <!--
 Battle cards represet the various fighting forces at each faction's disposal.
 British and Malay players enlist fighters from different Battle decks.